iodigital-com/io-technology/data/blog/scratching-the-web.md

 title: 'Scratching the web'
 date: '2024-08-26'
 tags: ['frontend', 'js', 'Audio']
+images: ['/articles/scratching-the-web/cover.png']
-summary: 'Using the Web Audio API to create a realtime turntable.'
+summary: 'How can we use the Web Audio API to create a working realtime turntable?
+Read my approach and how you might make your own!'
 authors: ['pim-van-die']
 theme: 'blue'
 ---

 Browsers are awesome.
 The capabilities are almost endless with API's like WebRTC, WebGL, canvas, or the Web Audio API.
 This article will focus on the latter.
-And although it can do a lot, here I'm only going to touch the basics.
-Using it to control and reverse audio to create a working turntable.
+Although the Web AUdio API can do a lot, I'm only going to cover the basics.
+I'll use it to load a track, control the playback speed, reverse it and eventually make a working turntable!

-The article will be in a few parts:
+This article will consist of a few parts:

 1. The record: making it spin and able to drag cq. scratch
 2. The audio: loading, reversing and controlling the playback speed